Nyalona/Data-Camp-Projects/Associate-Data-Analyst-in-SQL/Analyzing-Student-Mental-Health/README.md

 - **Analytical Thinking:** Interpreting how environmental factors like "Length of Stay" impact psychological well-being.

 ## 📂 Files
-- `mental_health_query.sql`: The SQL script containing the final analysis.
+- `notebook.ipynb`: The SQL script containing the final analysis.
 - `students.csv`: The raw dataset used for the project.

 ---